mmb-carb/ESTA/docs/USERS_GUIDE.md

     regions: 13 15 19 30 33 36 37 40 42 56

+And if you want to list a range of values use the `..` notation:

+    regions: 7..17

 #### GridInfo

 In most gridded inventory processing the number of rows, columns, and possibly layers will need to be defined.
 This section fills the need for those constant vaues.